1712n/backend-challenge/README.md

 ./mvnw test -Dbinance.api.order-book.dry-run=true
 ```

-As Binance API can't be accessed from US, you can use any free HTTP/HTTP/SOCKS proxy:
+As Binance API can't be accessed from US (451 Unavailable For Legal Reasons), you can use any free HTTP/HTTP/SOCKS proxy:
 ```shell
 ./mvnw test -DsocksProxyHost=158.69.225.110 -DsocksProxyPort=59166
 ```